2015–16 Coppa Italia

-The 2015–16 Coppa Italia, also known as TIM Cup for sponsorship reasons was the 69th edition of the national cup in Italian football.
+The 2015–16 Coppa Italia, also known as TIM Cup for sponsorship reasons, was the 69th edition of the national domestic tournament.
 It began on 2 August 2015 and ended with the final match on 21 May 2016.
 Juventus successfully defended their title after beating Milan 1–0 by Morata's goal after extra time.
-They secured a record eleventh title in the competition.
+This win secured them a record-extending eleventh cup title.